๐ŸŽฅIntro to Film Theory

 Technical Codes

-- Camera techniques signify perspective—a low angle suggests power, a close-up demands intimacy, visual grammar shapes interpretation
+• Camera techniques signify perspective: a low angle suggests power, a close-up demands intimacy.
+Visual grammar shapes interpretation.

-- Editing rhythms create meaning—rapid cuts generate tension while long takes suggest realism or contemplation
+• Editing rhythms create meaning: rapid cuts generate tension while long takes suggest realism or contemplation.

 Social and Interpretive Codes

-- Code literacy varies by audience—what's obvious to one cultural group may be invisible to another, affecting how meaning is received
+• Code literacy varies by audience: what's obvious to one cultural group may be invisible to another, affecting how meaning is received.

-Compare: Technical vs. Social codes—technical codes are filmmaker-controlled (lighting, angles), while social codes depend on what audiences bring to the viewing.
+Compare: Technical vs. Social codes: technical codes are filmmaker-controlled (lighting, angles), while social codes depend on what audiences bring to the viewing.
 Strong analysis addresses both: how the filmmaker constructed meaning and what cultural knowledge activates it.

 Sound and Image: The Diegetic Divide

 One of the most frequently tested distinctions in film semiotics separates what exists within the story world from what exists outside it for the audience alone.
+The term diegesis refers to the narrative world of the film.

 Diegetic Elements

-- Diegetic sound exists in the film's world—dialogue characters can hear, a radio playing in the background, footsteps on gravel
+• Diegetic sound exists in the film's world: dialogue characters can hear, a radio playing in the background, footsteps on gravel

-- Diegetic visuals include everything characters could perceive—the setting, props, other characters, the physical reality of the narrative
+• Diegetic visuals include everything characters could perceive: the setting, props, other characters, the physical reality of the narrative

-- Manipulating diegetic elements signals important information; when a character notices a sound, the audience is cued to its significance
+• Manipulating diegetic elements signals important information.
+When a character notices a sound, the audience is cued to its significance.

 Non-Diegetic Elements

-- Non-diegetic sound addresses the audience directly—the orchestral score, a narrator's voiceover, sounds characters cannot hear
+• Non-diegetic sound addresses the audience directly: the orchestral score, a narrator's voiceover, sounds characters cannot hear

-- Non-diegetic elements guide emotional response—suspenseful music tells you to feel tension before anything threatening appears on screen
+• Non-diegetic elements guide emotional response: suspenseful music tells you to feel tension before anything threatening appears on screen

-Visual Composition: Mise-en-Scène as Sign System
+Visual Composition: Mise-en-Scรจne as Sign System

 Everything arranged within the frame functions as a semiotic system, communicating meaning through spatial relationships, objects, and visual design.
+Mise-en-scรจne (literally "placed in the scene") refers to all the visual elements within the frame: set design, lighting, costume, actor positioning, and props.

-Mise-en-Scène as a Semiotic System
+Mise-en-Scรจne as a Semiotic System

-- Frame composition is deliberate communication—where characters are placed relative to each other, to objects, and to the camera signifies relationships and power dynamics
+• Frame composition is deliberate communication: where characters are placed relative to each other, to objects, and to the camera signifies relationships and power dynamics.

-- Props and setting function as signs—a cluttered room suggests a chaotic mind; an empty table between characters visualizes emotional distance
+• Props and setting function as signs: a cluttered room suggests a chaotic mind; an empty table between characters visualizes emotional distance.

 Temporal Construction: Editing as Meaning-Making